 - Wall Mounted Electric Fireplace – This is typically a lighter version of an electric fireplace that is designed for wall hanging.
 Sometimes, these units can be installed directly into the drywall.
 Usually, a wall-mounted electric fireplace will have everything you need for mounting and installation.
 However, some larger types may require you to hire a professional for installation so that you can make sure it passes building codes.

 - Electric Fireplace Inserts – An electric fireplace insert is a standalone unit that is built to be installed directly into the firebox of an existing traditional fireplace such as an open-hearth fireplace.
 This allows you to convert your traditional fireplace into one that is completely electric.
-If you already have a chimney, there are one of the best options to go with because they will look the most authentic while still having all the benefits that come with electric fireplace technology.
+If you already have a chimney, there are some of the best options to go with because they will look the most authentic while still having all the benefits that come with electric fireplace technology.

 There aren’t many downsides to choosing to use electric fireplace technology over burning wood or gas.
-The only real downside is if you are the kind of person that likes the tradition of burning real wood.
+The only real downside is if you are the kind of person who likes the tradition of burning real wood.
 However, even in those circumstances, electric fireplaces are still worth looking into.
 Let’s look at all of the benefits that they have to offer.

 Benefits of an Electric Fireplace